offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Algorithms/Sequence Hidden Markov Models/Chained Emission Probability_TOPIC
 ```

-**WHAT**: The probability that, in an HMM, a sequence of symbols is emitted, each after a state transition has occurred.
+**WHAT**: The probability that, in an HMM, a sequence of symbols is emitted, each after a hidden state transition has occurred.

 **WHY**: These probabilities are the foundation of more elaborate HMM algorithms, discussed further on.